HL7/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 2023-08-02		All Usecase updates	Rob M				         Updated the entirew document using DICOm file from Steven N. Issues above are included.
 2023-08-14                          Joanie Harper                Updated some numbering and spacing.
-2023-08-28       OTHER-2548         Joanie Harper                Updated Intro and Use Case description -->
+2023-08-28       OTHER-2548         Joanie Harper                Updated Intro and Use Case description 2023-09-08       OTHER-2605         Carol Macumber                Fixed Applied consistency in use of "IHE Actor Name" and other editorial updates
+-->
 ### Introduction & Use Case Description